 The work published by Constantin and co-workers opened the way to a systematic taxonomic (re)classification of strains within the genus Xanthomonas [Constantin et al. 2016].
-However, the strains belonging to the Rademaker group 9.1 were not considered and the pathovars of this group (including pv. begoniae and pv. spondiae) still have an unclear taxonomic status.
-Moreover, if this work reclassified some pathovars from the former X. axonopodis species complex, a lot of pathovars are still not formally classified.
+However, the strains belonging to the Rademaker group 9.1 were not considered by Constantin et al. One of the reasons may be because only a few strains of this group are available in the collections worldwide.
+Though, the pathovars of this group (including pv. begoniae and pv. spondiae) still have an unclear taxonomic status.
+As the other Rademaker’s groups, this group corresponds probably to a separate species but more work is necessary to clarify that.
+More strains available in the culture collections are also necessary to better represent this part of the Xanthomonas diversity.
+Moreover, if Constantin’s work reclassified some pathovars from the former X. axonopodis species complex, a lot of pathovars are still not formally classified.
 Recently, Bansal and collaborators (2021) published the reclassification of twenty pathovars within the species X. citri and Harrison et al. (2023) did the same for twenty pathovars reclassified within the species X. euvesicatoria.
-These works further contribute to the complete and current classification of strains from various origins belonging to the genus Xanthomonas [Bansal et al. 2022; Harrison et al. 2023].
+These investigations further contribute to the complete and current classification of strains from various origins belonging to the genus Xanthomonas [Bansal et al. 2022; Harrison et al. 2023].
+The easy access to the complete genome sequences of bacteria speared a profound taxonomic revolution within Xanthomonas, which is still underway, and shed light on the work still needed to be done to have a clear understanding of the diversity of this genus.

-Marie-Agnès Jacques (Researcher at INRAE Angers; Bacteriologist interested in seed health and epidemiology of plant pathogenic bacteria), Olivier Pruvost (Researcher at CIRAD La Réunion; Bacteriologist specialized in xanthomonads), Adrien Rieux (Researcher at CIRAD La Réunion; Population genomicist): Emergence of Xylella fastidiosa in Europe
+Marie-Agnès Jacques (Researcher at INRAE Angers; Bacteriologist interested in seed health and epidemiology of plant pathogenic bacteria), Olivier Pruvost (Researcher at CIRAD La Réunion; Bacteriologist interested in population biology of xanthomonads), Adrien Rieux (Researcher at CIRAD La Réunion; Population genomicist): Emergence of Xylella fastidiosa in Europe

 As European plant pathologists involved in eco-evolutionary analyses of emerging Xanthomonas populations, we have been deeply interested in the emergence of Xylella fastidiosa in centuries-old olive groves in southern Italy a decade ago, and subsequently in other crops and EU territories [EFSA 2013, 2019].
 Despite Xylella being phylogenetically related to Xanthomonas [Naushad et al. 2015], the two genera differ strikingly in their biological characteristics.
 X. fastidiosa is a fastidious, insect-transmitted bacterium and is an obligate colonizer of its host plants and insect vectors [Rapicavoli et al. 2018; Sicard et al. 2018].
 In contrast to strains of Xanthomonas, which exhibit a high degree of host specialization [Jacques et al. 2016], X. fastidiosa is a more generalist pathogen, with some lineages able to infect several distinct plant families [Landa et al. 2022].
 The wide range of Xanthomonas niches linked to the colonization of plant organ surfaces, parenchyma, and xylem contrasts as well with the narrow niches of Xylella, inhabiting only the plant xylem and the insect foregut.

 The first genome of a phytopathogenic bacterium to be sequenced was that of a strain of X. fastidiosa in 2000, which has a relatively small genome of 2.8 Mbp in size, roughly half the size of a typical Xanthomonas genome [Simpson et al. 2000].
 This first genomic resource opened the way for developing reliable molecular detection and typing tools that are key for the epidemio-surveillance of this pathogen.
-Since then, the numerous genomic resources available for this phytopathogenic species have been used to identify possible mechanisms involved in the expansion of its host range, its biological specificities, as well as for dating and understanding the scenarios of introductions in Europe [Donegan et al. 2023; Dupas et al. 2023; Gerlin et al. 2020; Landa et al. 2022].
+Since then, the numerous genomic resources available for this phytopathogenic species have been used to identify possible mechanisms involved in the expansion of its host range, its biological peculiarities, as well as to date and understand the scenarios of introduction in Europe [Donegan et al. 2023; Dupas et al. 2023; Gerlin et al. 2020; Landa et al. 2022].